AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-01-16-html-input-validation-without-a-form.md

 #### Communicating Input Validity with `aria-invalid`

 Using `reportValidity` provides the user with feedback in an accessible manner that screen readers recognize and narrate appropriately.
 But for the sake of completeness, we should also set the [`aria-invalid` attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-invalid_attribute), which is used to convey an input's validity state.
-This is just a matter of setting the attribute on every `input` event, like this:
+This is just a matter of setting the attribute on every `change` event, like this:

 ```js {data-copyable=true}
 const isValid = e.target.checkValidity();